amirberenji1995/technical-blog/posts/model-schema-design.md

 * You inherit **more than you want**:

   * Fields like `_id` (MongoDB/Beanie), `created_at`, `updated_at`, `password_hash`, etc., are included unless explicitly removed.
-* Schemas may inherit **behavioral methods** or internal database config that has nothing to do with external API communication.
+* Schemas may inherit **behavioral methods** or internal database config unrelated to API communication.
 * You risk **exposing sensitive fields** unless you're meticulous with `exclude` and `include` flags.

 **Examples of such fields**: